Beetel 450TC1 router setup & security

 - The default username for your Beetel 450TC1 router is admin and the default password is password

-- In the login page of the router's web user interface, type-in the username & password, hit "Login" and now you should see the Beetel 450TC1 router control panel
+- Hit "Login" and you should see the Beetel 450TC1 router control panel

 (Remember, you must be at home and connected to home WiFi to do this)